Call Us : (909)-766-1994

 Christian J. Amendt

 California is a dangerous state to drive in due to its high population, high-traffic roads, and uninsured drivers.
-However, many drivers expect damage to their cars to occur on the road, and this isn’t always the case.
-It’s frustrating to return to your parked car only to find that it’s been hit.
-If the person who caused the damage didn’t leave you a note, your next steps could feel overwhelming, and you may not know what you should do.
-It’s useful to know what to do if your car is parked and involved in a hit-and-run.
+While many drivers expect damage to their cars to occur on the road, this isn’t always the case.
+It’s frustrating to return to your parked car to find that it’s been hit.
+If the person who caused the damage doesn’t leave you a note, it can be useful to know what to do when someone hits a parked car and leaves in California.

 Steps to Take in A Parked Hit-and-Run